 Transition from transparent sphere to one with transparency texture applied

-The Bump Map area
+The Bump Map Settings options

-If there’s already an Albedo texture applied to your material, you can just click “Use Albedo“.
+When using a Bump map, if there’s already an Albedo texture applied to your material, you can just click “Use Albedo“.
 Enscape will then assign the color texture to the bump value.
 This offers a uniquely streamlined way to set up existing projects for Enscape: If you want to apply a bump effect to, e.g. an existing wood material, simply select the material in SketchUp using the tool.
 Click “Use Albedo” in the Bump area (and, if desired, in the Reflections area as well), select the right intensity with the “Amount” slider – Done!

 This area is all about the microscopic roughness of your material, determining how much of the environment you’ll see reflected in its surface.